2007 Tasmanian Legislative Council periodic election: Montgomery

+Montgomery Results

 Nelson

 Independent MLC Jim Wilkinson first entered the Council as the member for Queenborough in 1995, successfully transferring to Nelson in 2001.
 His only opponent was Tom Nilsson of the Tasmanian Greens, an anti-population-growth activist.

+Nelson Results

 Pembroke

 Labor MLC Allison Ritchie had held Pembroke since defeating independent member Cathy Edwards in 2001, in a result attributed to dissatisfaction with Edwards' dual role as MLC and Mayor of Clarence.
 On her election Ritchie was the youngest member ever elected to the Legislative Council.
 In 2007 she faced five opponents.
 The only other party to endorse a candidate was the Tasmanian Greens, who ran protester and former candidate Neil Smith.
 The four independents were: Clarence alderman Richard James, a former Liberal and Democrat serial candidate; John Peers, another Clarence alderman; former Clarence alderman David Jackson; and Hobart City Council alderman Marti Zucco.

 Ritchie won a majority while there were still three candidates in the count, so a two-party preferred count was not conducted.